 OneSky is working with the Vietnamese government to upskill the home-based childcare provider workforce in the industrial zones to improve the quality of early childhood care and education (ECCE) for vulnerable children under age 6 in their stead.
 We do this through our innovative blended learning solution to train and digitally empower HBC providers and caregivers, investing in the early childhood workforce at scale to safeguard the rights of Vietnam’s most vulnerable young children.

 OneSky is the leading organization working with the Vietnamese government specifically on a scalable ECCE model in industrial zones to improve holistic child development and the responsive care provided in HBCs.
 Our innovation transforms the quality of care offered by HBC providers at an approximate cost-per-child of $15 USD and has a greater impact per dollar than alternative solutions due to our distinctive blended learning approach.
 A three-year randomized control study of our work in rural China (using the same curriculum and methods we use for training in Vietnam) was conducted by the China Development Research Foundation and the Amsterdam Institute for International Development.
 The impact evaluation showed that our programs had a positive effect on caregiver attitudes and child development outcomes, particularly gross-motor and social-emotional skill development.
-Beginning this year, a new impact evaluation on our HBC training approach in Vietnam will be conducted by Professor Aisha Yousafzai at the Harvard T.H.
+We are now pioneering a landmark body of evidence through an on-going impact evaluation on our HBC training approach in Vietnam, conducted by leading ECCE researcher Professor Aisha Yousafzai at the Harvard T.H.
 Chan School of Public Health.
+It is the first study of its kind on HBCs in Asia and the largest outside of the Global North.

 Planned Goals and Milestones

-We have already trained 320 HBC providers in Da Nang province to improve the quality of care for 9,280 children.
+Having originally tested and scaled the OneSky approach to co-train with the Chinese government every caregiver in child welfare institutions across every province of China, we have now successfully adapted our work to Vietnam.
+In 2017, we launched a national demonstration Early Learning Center and training hub in Da Nang, a budding industrial city in central Vietnam.
+We have since trained 320 HBC providers in Da Nang province to improve the quality of care for 9,280 children.
+We have just expanded our HBC training to a new neighboring province, Quang Nam, where we are now training 160 HBC providers to reach an additional 4,640 children of factory workers.
 Our success has led Vietnam's Ministry of Education and Training to ask that we bring our innovation to 19 more provinces to reach an estimated 417,000 vulnerable children of factory workers.
-In the future, we aim to upskill, and eventually certify with accreditation, the entire HBC provider workforce at scale to reach all 1.2 million children of factory workers across industrial zones as well as build the capacity of government to adopt and implement our approach.
+In the future, we aim to upskill and certify the entire HBC provider workforce at scale to reach all 1.2 million children of factory workers across industrial zones as well as build the capacity of government to adopt and implement our approach.
 We have funding secured for expansion into the first 2 new provinces but are seeking funding and technical support for this next critical phase in our transition-to-scale to demonstrate our innovation in 4 more provinces and engage stakeholders to build authorization for systems change.

 |New Feature||Enhancing 1GiaDinhLon digital content and blended learning; fine-tuning our operational model and scaling strategy; improving our M&E for quality at scale|